Germany–Netherlands border: Land border

-Disputes
+Maritime border

 The maritime border is disputed in a part of the Ems estuary outside the Dollart bay, where Germany has the view that the state border runs on the left bank of the Ems, while the Netherlands regards the Thalweg as its border.
 This is based on interpretations of old treaties.
 Germany relies on a bill of enfeoffment from 1464, when German Emperor Frederick III raised Ulrich I, the son of a local chieftain to the status of Imperial Count, in which the County of East Frisia is described as "von der Westeremse osterwards" (thus including the Ems).
 According to the Netherlands, this has lapsed in the French period – after the incorporation in France of both areas of West Frisia (now part of the Dutch provinces of Groningen and Friesland) and East Frisia (now part of the German state of Lower Saxony).
 Thus according to international law, the boundary should be at the center of the navigation channel.

 In 2014 the two nations' foreign ministers met to put an end to the dispute.
 It was decided that the border should remain ambiguous and responsibility for the region in question shared.